Please note this is a self managed Harry Potter London walk so you can begin it at any time that suits you.

 HARDYS - STEP INTO HONEYDUKE'S

-Steeping inside hardy's you are surrounded by shleves stacked with jars filled with all manner of sweets.
+Stepping inside Hardy's you are surrounded by shleves stacked with jars filled with all manner of sweets.

 The shop is just like Honeyduke's and they sell a number of Harry Potter themed sweets.

-You can even buy a specially made up bag full for £10.00, which includes chocolate frogs and wizards, every flavour beans (including bogie and vomit flavours!), liquorice wands, jelly basilisks and Sherbet Lemons.
+You can even buy a specially made up bag full, which includes chocolate frogs and wizards, every flavour beans (including bogie and vomit flavours!), liquorice wands, jelly basilisks and Sherbet Lemons.

 Continue along New Row then first right into Befordbury.